bhuffy/100-days-of-code/log.md

 **Today's Progress**: Learned HTML & CSS from Jon Duckett's book.

-**Thoughts** I think once I finish the HTML section of the book I'll start the portfolio page (splitting half between learning CSS and coding on codepen.io).
+**Thoughts**: I think once I finish the HTML section of the book I'll start the portfolio page (splitting half between learning CSS and coding on codepen.io).
 I browsed codepen and found some super awesome stuff today done only with HTML and CSS, which is a huge inspiration to learn more about HTML and CSS before moving onto Javascript.
 I suspect I won't finish the portfolio website until 1-2 weeks from now.
 Oh well... definitely having fun!

 **Link(s) to work**: [Personal Portfolio Page] (http://codepen.io/bhuffy/full/WRxqyw/)